Digital-Shane/jellyfin-on-macos/README.md

 If you want your dashboard to show media library size, connected clients, and active streams then install my [jelly-metrics](https://github.com/Digital-Shane/jelly-metrics) api.

-1. Navigate to the releases page for jelly-metrics and download the tar file for your Mac's architecture.
-2. Extract the executable from the tar file and store it along with your Caddyfile.
-3. Run jelly-metrics via the terminal.
-If Mac blocks it opening fix that by following these steps.
-   1. Open `Settings`
-   2. Open the `Privacy & Security` settings
-   3. Scroll to the bottom, and click `Allow Anyway`
-   4. Run jelly-metrics via the terminal again, and click `Open Anyway`
+1. Install [go](https://go.dev/) via brew if not already installed `brew install go`.
+   * Run `brew upgrade go` if your `go version` is under `1.23.6`.
-4. Open your Jellyfin UI, click the hamburger icon in the upper left corner, and open the Administration Dashboard.
+2. Open your Jellyfin UI, click the hamburger icon in the upper left corner, and open the Administration Dashboard.
-5. Scroll down on the left side menu, and select `API Keys`
+3. Scroll down on the left side menu, and select `API Keys`
-6. Click the `+` icon, enter `metrics` for the app name, and click `ok`.
+4. Click the `+` icon, enter `metrics` for the app name, and click `ok`.
-7. Update the launch agent to contain your api key by adding the `EnvironmentVariables` key and dict like below.
+5. Update the launch agent to contain your api key by adding the `EnvironmentVariables` key and dict like below.
 Make sure to replace the string `REPLACE-WITH-YOUR-API-KEY` with the API key you just generated.
    ```xml
    <?xml version="1.0" encoding="UTF-8"?>